open-tale/open-tale.github.io/_docs/06-items.md

 | Short | Short | Yes | No | Dexterity | Dagger, Knife
 | Long | ~ | No | Yes | Dexterity | Bow

-When dual wielding weapons of different sizes, the player should roll for the smallest attribute between his character's Strength and Dexterity.
+When dual wielding weapons that are based on different attributes (e.g.: a sword and a dagger), the player should roll for the smallest attribute between the character's Strength and Dexterity.